 Marketed my own cottage food products

 Volunteered with a food-related enterprise or activity of any kind (Meals on Wheels, Farm-to-School, fundraiser dinners, food booth at a festival)

+Tried to increase access to healthy foods

-If “Yes” to question #1, how did you find information about food regulations that applied to that enterprise or activity?
+If “Yes” to question #1, how did you find information about the process to get the enterprise off the ground and the food regulations that applied to that enterprise or activity?
 Check all that apply.

-Asked an acquaintance who was already involved in that type of activity
+Asked an someone you know who was already involved in that type of activity

 Looked for information online